 As the process progressed, the vision statement changed due to feedback from employees and more knowledge that was accumulated.
 It was made more specific by including the firm’s future market segments and profit being the most important long-term metric.
 Thus, specifying the vision statement even further by setting a target of 15 per cent profit margin EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization).

 As a result, the more tightly defined statement ensured departments couldn’t veer off with their own set of targets.
-To get to this level of specification required the long discussions of the open strategy process that iteratively refined the broad opening vision.
+To get to this level of specification required long discussions during the open strategy process that iteratively refined the broad opening vision.
 Once that clarity was achieved, though, the well-defined vision allowed everybody to pull in the same direction more effectively than ever.

 Even if the vision is not financially-orientated and more aimed at helping society or the environment, it still needs to be specific, meaningful, measurable and concise to unleash its full power.

-2 Strategy House
+2 Strategy house

 This is the visualisation of the vision statement and the first step in breaking it down into its component parts.
 It provides a critical structural aid that further guides the open strategic thinking, so be sure to choose them well!
 In the company's case, this step was inspired by the four categories of the balance scorecard (financial, customer, internal business processes, learning and growth) but tweaked to fit the auto supplier and its strategic aspiration.
-These broad themes gare then illustrated, such as the pillars of a house with the overarching vision as its roof.
+These broad themes are then illustrated, such as the pillars of a house with the overarching vision as its roof.